 Former President, Port Authority PBA

 Bing Markee is president and CEO of Bing Markee & Company, Inc., an Albany, New York, firm incorporated in 2006.
 Headquartered in downtown Albany, the firm specializes in and concentrates on legislative advocacy at the state level in New York.
-2020 marks the fourteenth year Bing has worked as a full-time registered lobbyist, after advocating for his former union members and other law enforcement officers, and public employees in general, for many years.
+2021 marks the fifteenth year Bing has worked as a full-time registered lobbyist, after advocating for his former union members and other law enforcement officers, and public employees in general, for many years.
 He prides himself in never having missed a single scheduled New York State legislative session day since 2006.
 He currently represents: